Learning Safety Constraints from Demonstrations with Unknown Rewards: Introduction

 \section{Introduction}

 Constrained Markov Decision Processes (CMDPs) integrate safety constraints with reward maximization in reinforcement learning (RL).
 However, similar to reward functions, it can be difficult to specify constraint functions manually~\citep{krakovna2020specification}.
 To tackle this issue, recent work proposes learning models of the constraints~\citep[e.g.,][]{scobee2019maximum,anwar2020inverse} analogously to reward models~\citep{leike2018scalable}.
-However, existing approaches to constraint inference rely on demonstrations with \emph{known reward functions}, which is often unrealistic in real-world applications.
+However, existing approaches to constraint inference rely on demonstrations with \emph{known reward functions}, which is often unrealistic and limiting in real-world applications.

 For instance, consider the domain of autonomous driving (\Cref{fig:headline_figure}), where specifying rewards/constraints is particularly difficult~\citep{knox2023reward}.
-We can gather diverse human driving trajectories that satisfy shared constraints, such as keeping an appropriate distance to other cars and avoiding crashes.
-But the trajectories will usually have different (unknown) routes or driving style preferences, which we can model as different reward functions.
+However, we can gather diverse human driving trajectories that satisfy shared constraints, such as keeping an appropriate distance from other cars and avoiding crashes.
+These trajectories will usually have different (unknown) routes or driving style preferences, which we can model as different reward functions.
 In such scenarios, we aim to infer constraints from demonstrations with {\em shared constraints} but \emph{unknown rewards}.